New to Sly Flourish? Start Here or subscribe to the newsletter.

 Though written for a different version of D&D, Vault of the Dracolich can still bring high adventure to your group, either as a stand-alone action-packed run against the dracolich Dretchroyaster or as a toolbox of locations you can use in your own adventure.
 I hope you'll give it a try.

-Share this article with your friends using this link: https://slyflourish.com/using_vault_of_the_dracolich.html
+Share this article by copying this link: https://slyflourish.com/using_vault_of_the_dracolich.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.